-What is Arthritis?
+What Is Arthritis?

-In general, arthritis refers to disease and pain in the joints, typically causing swelling, pain, stiffness, redness, and difficulty moving the joint.
-Arthritis can affect any joint in the body, including the knuckles, shoulders, hips, and knees.
+In general, arthritis refers to inflammation and pain in the joints, which causes swelling, pain, stiffness, redness, and difficulty moving the joint.
+It can affect any joint in the body, including the knuckles, elbows, shoulders, hips, and knees.

-The most common type of arthritis, and the type that most often affects adults or even children with cerebral palsy, is osteoarthritis, also known as degenerative arthritis.
-This is most common in older adults because it is caused by deterioration in the cartilage in joints over time and with overuse of joints.
+The most common type of arthritis, which most often affects people with cerebral palsy, is osteoarthritis, also known as degenerative arthritis.
+This is more frequently seen in older adults because it is caused by deterioration in the joint cartilage with time and overuse of joints.

-Various factors cause osteoarthritis, but risk factors include being overweight, a family history of arthritis, being older, having injured a joint, and having a condition that causes unusual or excessive wear on joints, like cerebral palsy.
+Risk factors for the development of arthritis include a family history of arthritis, being older, being overweight, and having injured a joint.
+Another risk factor is having a condition that causes unusual or excessive wear on joints, like cerebral palsy.

 How Does Cerebral Palsy Cause Arthritis?

-People with cerebral palsy have varying degrees of abnormalities in the musculoskeletal system, and these abnormalities may cause unusual movements in the joints, overuse of joints, excessive wear on joint cartilage, and compression in joints that ultimately lead to osteoarthritis.
+People with cerebral palsy have different degrees of abnormalities in the neuromuscular system.
+These abnormalities may cause unusual movements in the joints, overuse of joints, excessive wear on joint cartilage, and compression of the joints that ultimately lead to osteoarthritis.

-Hip arthritis is also fairly common for this reason in people with cerebral palsy.
+Hip arthritis is relatively common for this reason in people with cerebral palsy.
 Even joints not involved in walking can be affected.
 Muscle imbalance across a joint is common in cerebral palsy.
-This can cause unusual movements a shoulder or elbow joint that leads to premature wearing of the cartilage.
+This can cause unusual shoulder or elbow joint movements that lead to premature wear on the cartilage.

 Symptoms and Signs of Arthritis

-- Pain that occurs during or after movement in the joint.
+- Pain that occurs during or after movement in the joint

-- Tenderness when the joint is touched.
+- Tenderness when the joint is touched

 Treatment for Arthritis

-For advanced cases of arthritis in a joint, a replacement of the entire joint with an artificial system may help relieve pain and restore mobility.
-Hip replacement surgery has been found to be a generally safe way to treat adults with cerebral palsy severe osteoarthritis in the hip joint.
+For advanced cases of arthritis in a joint, a replacement of the entire joint with an artificial one may relieve pain and restore mobility.
+Hip replacement surgery has been found to be a safe way to treat adults with cerebral palsy who suffer from severe osteoarthritis in the hip joint.

 Prevention of Arthritis

-Many people with cerebral palsy will develop arthritis and completely preventing it may not be possible.
-However, it is possible to prevent it to some degree, delay its onset, or minimize the damage and symptoms.
+Many people with cerebral palsy will develop some form of arthritis, and preventing it completely may not be possible.
+However, there are ways to prevent it to some degree, delay its onset, or minimize the damage and symptoms.

-Any early and ongoing treatment that can help children and adults with cerebral palsy move in healthier ways will minimize arthritis development.
+Any early and ongoing treatment that can help children and adults with cerebral palsy move in healthier ways will minimize the development of arthritis.
 This may mean surgery to correct bone or joint deformities, physical therapy and exercise to develop muscle strength and balance around joints, and the use of mobility aids.

 Arthritis is a painful condition and one that most people don’t expect to experience until they are elderly.
-Unfortunately for people with cerebral palsy, the deterioration of joints that causes osteoarthritis begins early in life and is more excessive than for other people.
+Unfortunately for people with cerebral palsy, the deterioration of joints that causes osteoarthritis begins early in life and is more significant than for other people.